Banca d'Italia supervises the following categories of intermediaries:

 - provide investment advice

-- receive and transmit orders, provided they are authorized to provide alternative investment fund (AIF) management services.
+- receive and transmit orders, provided they are authorized to offer alternative investment fund (AIF) management services.

 Electronic money institutions - EMIs